 Searching for your Polish ancestor can certainly be a great adventure.
 But don’t let the tongue-twisting surnames, border changes and shifting political boundaries associated with the research process get you down.
 With millions of records being digitized by the big companies, societies, and individuals, there has never been a better time to get started.

-A version of this article appeared in the July/August 2012 Family Tree Magazine.
+Versions of this article appeared in the July/August 2012 and September/October 2020 issues of Family Tree Magazine.